marcoalopez/marcoalopez.github.io/Resume.md

 - Field Camp taught: *Geodynamics (10 hours); Structural Geology (10 hours); Fieldwork (geological mapping) (12.5 hours); Tectonics (10 hours); Structural analysis (5 hours)*

-### Workshops
+### Workshops and courses

-**Introduction to the Python programming language for data analysis in Earth sciences**: an introductory course to the Python programming language for data analysis using examples from the earth sciences (in preparation).
+**Introduction to the Python programming language for data analysis in Earth sciences**: an introductory course to the Python programming language for data analysis using examples from the earth sciences (🚨_in preparation_).
 Website: https://github.com/marcoalopez/Python_course

 **EBSD data treatment with MTEX** at GRD Recrystallization and Grain Growth workshop 2020 (Les Houches, School of Physics, France)